 6. Cleaning is a great stress buster.

-Many people turn to cleaning as a distraction from events and circumstances that may cause them anxiety.
+A great perk of having a neat freak personality is you can turn to cleaning for a distraction from events and circumstances that may trigger anxiety.

 Because cleaning is a relatively mindless activity, it allows us to turn off our brain for a while and give it a rest.
 So the next time you’re feeling stressed at work, do the dishes or tidy up the break room.
 Not only will you feel less anxious but you might get a few brownie points from your boss too.